Torekas/magisterka_repo/README.md

 * **A full working simulator** that combines all components with a mechanism for steering the matrix headlights.
 * **Future work**: possible prototype design and deployment concepts.

-Each approach is accompanied by a dedicated `.ipynb` notebook, which explains the steps taken in each case.
+Each approach is accompanied by a dedicated `.ipynb` notebook or `.py` file in each approach subfolder, which explains the steps taken in each case.

 ---